KonishchevDmitry/investments/docs/brokers.md

 Default Activity Statement contains only essential information and omits some details.
 For example [dividend reclassifications](#ib-dividend-reclassifications) don't provide actual dates of cash flows on your account which may be important for [cash-flow](taxes.md#cash-flow) command.
-For this reason it's recommended to use Custom Activity Statements instead of Default Activity Statements.
-Plus, it's actually a good idea to keep your statements with max level of detail - who knows when it might be needed.
+For this reason it's recommended to use Custom Activity Statement instead of Default Activity Statement.
+Plus, it's actually a good idea to keep your statements with max level of detail — who knows when it might be needed.

+If Default Activity Statement is used, investments remaps dividend reclassification dates from the past to statement period start date to workaround the issue.

 To generate Custom Activity Statement:
 * Go to `Reports -> Statements -> Custom Statements`